Native American Heritage Month

 In 1987, Congress called upon President Ronald Reagan to designate the week of November 22-28, 1987, as “American Indian Week.”
 By 1990, President George H. W. Bush approved a joint resolution proclaiming November as “National American Indian Heritage Month.”

-Below, find a partial list of just some of the Native American Heritage Month celebrations occurring around the country in 2018.
+Below, find a partial list of just some of the ways to commemorate Native American Heritage Month this year.

 Rock Your Mocs

-First established in 2011, the worldwide Rock Your Mocs events calls for American Indians and Alaska Natives to wear their moccasins on November 15 as part of Native American Heritage Month.
+First established in 2011, the worldwide Rock Your Mocs events calls for American Indians and Alaska Natives to wear their moccasins to honor Native American Heritage Month.
+Initially commemorated on November 15, Rock Your Mocs has since become a weeklong celebration.
 Watch the tag #RockYourMocs on Instagram, Twitter and Facebook to see how people celebrate across the country.

 PBS Commemorates Native American Heritage Month